Welcome

 We got to see and hear each of the two Jolly Boys groups twice.
 In Allan Swymmer’s group, Allan is the lead guitarist and vocalist and his voice is still strong and pleasing.
 But that voice deserves a stronger musical cast than the rumba box player and the relatively weak banjo player he was accompanied by.
 The only member in Mr. Swymmer’s group that could be called jolly in any way was Allan Swymmer himself.
 Upon our request, they performed two Jolly Boy’s songs for us, but he generally seemed to steer clear of that repertoire.
 We talked with him at the end of both of his performances and he was a very nice man, who seemed genuinely thrilled by our interest in and love of his music.

-Allan Swimmer's Jolly Boys,
+Allan Swymmer's Jolly Boys,

 Port Antonio, December 2001.